-The organizer if banner (s) are supplied, will be displayed on the basket during tasks.
+The organizer will provide banner(s) which will be displayed on the basket during tasks.
 In addition, all crew vehicles shall be clearly identified on opposite sides with competition numbers, if provided.
 Penalty is up to 200 competition points applied to the first task of the flight(s).